vegardrsolum/attipy/README.md

 these states are still observable using specific force measurements and the known direction of gravity.

-Only the roll and pitch
-degrees of freedom will converge using this aiding configuration, since these are the only DOFs that are observable using the specific force and the known direction of gravity.

-Under sustained linear acceleration, attitude estimates can be improved using velocity measurements as aiding, and heading aiding can be used to correct the yaw angle drift:
+Under sustained linear acceleration, it is recommended to aid with actual velocity measurements to improve the accuracy of the attitude estimates.
+Heading (yaw angle) aiding should also be used to correct the yaw angle drift.
+The following example demonstrates how to incorporate velocity and heading aiding:

 ```python
 import attipy as ap